AlestackOverglow/doubleclick-fixer/README.md

    - Double-click on the tray icon
    - Right-click on the icon → Settings
 2. Set the desired time threshold between clicks:
-   - Lower value = more aggressive click filtering
+   - Lower value = softer filtering
-   - Higher value = softer filtering
+   - Higher value = more aggressive click filtering
-   - Recommended range: 20-50ms
+   - Recommended range: 20-100ms
 3. Click "Apply" to save the settings

 ## Build from source